atapour/ransomware-classification/README.md

 Requires an NVIDIA GPU, Python 3, [CUDA CuDNN](https://developer.nvidia.com/cudnn), [PyTorch 1.2](http://pytorch.org), and [OpenCV](http://www.opencv.org).
 <br>
-Other libraries such as [visdom](https://github.com/facebookresearch/visdom) and [colorama](https://pypi.org/project/colorama/) are also optionally used in the code.
+Other libraries such as [visdom](https://github.com/facebookresearch/visdom) are also optionally used in the code.
+If you wish to use visdom to plot curves and display results, this needs to be set in the arguments via `--display`.

 ![General Pipeline](https://github.com/atapour/ransomware-classification/blob/master/imgs/architecture.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;